sekrupke/bi-mini-project-p02/README.md

 ## Step 1: Review of the Data Set
 The dataset includes daily HTML-Export of all thesis topics with additional data (thesis topic details).
 There is also a CSV and JSON Representation of the thesis topics and thesis topic details in the dataset.
-As the data is exported from the Stud.IP-Thesis Plugin which implements a pagination, there are multiple HTML-Export per day.
+As the data is exported from the Stud.IP-Thesis Plugin which implements a pagination, there are multiple HTML-Exports per day.
 Also every detail page (when following the link on the thesis list) is present in the data set via a single HTML-Export.

 The image describes the structure of the data set (number of files in /additional reduced for image):
 ![Thesis topics data description](presentation/thesis_topics_data.png)